We took the scariest flight we have ever taken from Kathmandu into Paro, Bhutan. (You can read about that here World’s scariest airport to fly into).

 Knowing this, we were hoping for something really special from Bhutan… and we were not disappointed.

+The children were excited to explore as soon as we landed.
 We arrived and drove an hour to Thimphu, Bhutan’s largest city.
 Thimphu is considered the country’s most modern city, yet still has the unique character of a Bhutanese town.
 After arriving at our hotel, we took a walk around town before dinner.
 The streets were filled with workers in national dress, Buddhist monks, and local people shopping the markets for dinner.
 After a meal of local food (curry and rice dishes very similar to Nepalese food), we turned in for the night eager to be fully rested to explore the next day.

 We woke, had a great breakfast (I’m giddy every meal when I don’t have to shop, prepare, cook, serve, clean, repeat…c’mom Mom’s – you feel me right?) and fuelled for our morning activities.
 We already told Qewong we wanted to hike his beautiful country if possible.

 First stop was Buddha Dordenma, the largest sitting Buddha (169 ft) in the world resting high in the hills like a bronze god twinkling in the sun.
 We parked at the base of the hill and hiked 90 minutes up steep hills, around the back of the statue, and finally down towards the golden statue.
 We were able to view it from every angle and enjoy the beautiful landscape overlooking the whole city of Thimphu.

 We then headed to Tashichho Dzong, a Buddhist fortress and monastery, and seat of Bhutan’s government since 1968.
 It presently houses the government and offices of the king, and was truly spectacular.